 I would start no lower than a 6kg kettlebell for the average female, and 8kg for the average male.
 You will quickly build up to the next size so you may want to purchase a couple.
 You will also find you probably require a couple of different weights as some of the exercises are easier than others, so that is another sound reason to buy more than one.

 This will work your thigh and buttock muscles, thus helping you to achieve those much sought after ‘buns of steel’.
-In fact, this along with squats really is one of the best exercises you can do for that particular area.
+In fact, this along with squats, really is one of the best exercises you can do for that particular area.

-7. FITNESS DVD’S
+7. Fitness DVD’S

 There are numerous fitness DVD’s out there, and also lots of free tuition’s on YouTube from professionals if you need inspiration.
 Using a fitness DVD will also give you a lot more incentive to keep going as you need to keep up in time with the instructor.

-Other home exercises:-
+Other home exercises

 Diet is just an important part of fitness than anything else, so don’t underestimate this fact!
 Eating lots of antioxidant rich plant based foods will fasten your recovery times, strengthen your immune system, give you plenty of energy to train, and help you to build out the body you have always wanted.